An ETH-Tight Exact Algorithm for Euclidean TSP: Almost Euclidean TSP

 \section{Almost Euclidean TSP}

 So far we considered \etsp in the real-RAM model of computation.
 We now consider a slightly more general scenario in the Word-RAM model.
-Here we assume that the input is a set $P$ of $n$ points in $\Reals^d$, specified by their coordinates (which are rational in the Word-RAM model), as well as a distance matrix~$D$.
+Here we assume that the input is a set $P$ of $n$ points in $\Reals^d$, specified by rational coordinates, as well as a distance matrix~$D$.
 The basic assumption we make is that the distances in $D$ approximate the real Euclidean distances well.
-More precisely, we require that the ordering of pairwise distances on the given point set $P := \{p_1,\ldots,p_n\}$ is preserved: if $|p_i p_j| < |p_k p_\ell|$ then $D[i,j] < D[k,\ell]$.
+More precisely, we require that the ordering of pairwise distances on the given point set $P \eqdef \{p_1,\ldots,p_n\}$ is preserved: if $|p_i p_j| < |p_k p_\ell|$ then $D[i,j] < D[k,\ell]$.
+We remark that the entries of $D$ need not satisfy the triangle inequality.
 We call this the \emph{almost Euclidean} version of \TSP.

 In order to show that our algorithms work in this setting, we only need to show that an optimal tour in this setting satisfies Packing Property.
-Note that the Packing Property for the almost Euclidean version immediately implies that the Packing Property also holds for the Euclidean version (where, as remarked in Section~\ref{sec:bal-sep}, similar properties were already known). \begin{theorem} Let $P:= \{p_1,\ldots,p_n\}$ be a point set in $\Reals^d$ and let $D$ be a distance matrix for $P$ such that $|p_i p_j| < |p_k p_\ell| \iff D[i,j] < D[k,\ell]$.
-Let $T$ be a tour on $P$ that is optimal for the distances given by~$D$.
-The the set of edges of $T$ has the Packing Property. \end{theorem} \begin{proof} We first prove Packing Property (PP1) and then argue that (PP2) follows from (PP1).
+Note that the Packing Property for the almost Euclidean version immediately implies that the Packing Property also holds for the Euclidean version (where, as remarked in Section~\ref{sec:bal-sep}, similar properties were already known).
+Recall that a set $S$ of segments in $\Reals^d$ has the \emph{Packing Property} if for any hypercube~$\sig$ we have \begin{itemize} \item (PP1): $\big| \{ s\in S \mid s \mbox{ crosses } \sig \mbox{ and } \len(s) \geq \size(\sig) \} \big| \!=\!
+O(1)$ \ Therefore, $\sphericalangle (p_{\ell} p_i p_j) \leq \pi/15$.
+Note that this is also true if the points do not all lie in the same plane.
+Now observe that

-Let $\sig$ be a hypercube, and suppose without loss of generality that $\size(\sig) = 1$.
-Suppose for a contradiction that there are more than $c$ tour edges of length at least $1$ that cross $\sig$, where $c$ is a suitably large constant (which depends on $d$).
-By the pigeonhole principle, We can then find three edges in $T$ such that (i) the pairwise Euclidean distances between the endpoints of these edges that lie inside $\sig_\myin$ is at most $1/10$, and (ii) the pairwise angles between these edges is at most $\pi/30$.
-(Here the angle between two edges is measured as the smaller angle between two lines going through the origin and parallel to the given edges.)

-Now fix an orientation on the tour $T$ such that at least two of the three edges cross $\sig$ from inside to outside, and orient these edges accordingly.
-Let $p_i p_j$ and $p_k p_{\ell}$ denote these two oriented edges; see Figure~\ref{fig:pp1}.